liorg2007/Tor-Chat/README.md

 - Tor network node: Runs on Linux system

 To simplify the Linux device deployment the project would utilize the power of Docker containers.

+### Package Implementation
+The project implements 3 main packagees that each entity uses:
+- encryption: By definition this package provides API for encrypting in AES and RSA
+- networking: Provides API for reading data and writing for TCP socket, insuring the data is passed in base64
+- torpacket: Provides API for serialization and deserialization of the TOR protocol packets

+Theses major packages are the core of each entity in the network, which will use it's logic to utilize the packages for the entity's responsibilities.